conan-io/conan-mcp/README.md

 - *"Create a new CMake executable project called 'myapp' with fmt and openssl dependencies"*
 - *"Create a header-only library project called 'mylib'"*
 - *"Create a Meson executable project with gtest and spdlog dependencies"*
+- *"Create a CMake library project with boost dependencies and cmake tool_requires"*

 **`list_conan_packages`**